 The Board is the program's governing body and, as such, it has legal and fiscal responsibility for administering the program.
-In order to facilitate communication and effective partnership between the Board and the Policy Committee on matters pertaining to governance of the program, the Board annually shall select one of its members to attend monthly Policy Committee meetings and subcommittee meetings when they are called.
-If the Board member cannot attend a monthly meeting, he/she shall choose a designee to participate in the Policy Committee meetings.
+In order to facilitate communication and effective partnership between the Board and the PC on matters pertaining to governance of the program, the Board annually shall select one of its members to serve as an atlarge delegate to the PC.
+If the Board member cannot attend a monthly meeting, he/she shall choose a designee to participate in the Policy Committee meetings in a non-voting capacity.